 a.i) Less Than Significant Impact.
-The 2020-2029 Housing Element update identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
+The 2020-2029 Housing Element identifies adequate sites in areas already designated for residential and mixed-use use to meet the City's RHNA.
+The project will not result in the approval of any physical improvements and does not propose any changes to the General Plan Community Development Element, to a base designation, or to any physical development standards.
+Though it proposes neither specific development projects nor changes in base zoning, the Housing Element Update identifies opportunity sites that are feasible for development.
+The 2020-2029 Housing Element could indirectly result in residential development and improvement, the development would occur in residential and mixed-use areas of the City already designated in the General Plan for housing.
+Therefore, development within these sites and their associated impacts have already been accounted for in association with the adopted General Plan or Specific Plan.
+In addition, any future development projects supported by the 2020-2029 Housing Element would be evaluated at the project proposal stage and subject to the state, regional, and local plans, and the policies therein.
+The 2020-2029 Housing Element identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
 Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
 Murphy Canyon Fault is the nearest main southern California fault, located approximately nine miles southwest of the City jurisdictional boundary.
 Three major fault systems within the project vicinity include the Elsinore, San Jacinto and Rose Canyon faults.
 The active Elsinore fault trends northwest and is about 22 miles northeast of Poway.
 The San Jacinto fault is also an active northwest-trending fault about 45 miles northeast of Poway.
 The Rose Canyon fault is located about 16 to 20 miles west of Poway in the Pacific Ocean and is considered potentially active.
 There is potential for some local damage in the event of a major earthquake along one of these fault systems which could result in significant impacts to facilities in the City.
-While the potential for onsite rupture cannot be completely discounted (e.g.: unmapped faults could be present), the likelihood for such an occurrence is considered low due to the absence of known faulting within or adjacent to the City.
+While the potential for onsite rupture cannot be completely discounted (e.g., unmapped faults could be present), the likelihood for such an occurrence is considered low due to the absence of known faulting within or adjacent to the City.
 Without specific information regarding the construction methods to be used when building the housing units, it is not possible to determine specific mitigation measures with regard to geology and soils.
-A Geotechnical Investigation report may be required with the development of any new housing project identified in the above moderate income site inventory and the recommendations of that report will be incorporated into the project design.
-New projects that propose housing for very low income, low income and moderate income can be developed by right, however, will have to comply with General Plan policies and Municipal Code requirements for soil analyses at individual sites.
+A Geotechnical Investigation report may be required with the development of any new housing project identified in the Residential Site Inventory and the recommendations of that report will be incorporated into the project design.
+Many new projects that propose housing for very low-income and low-income can be developed by-right, however, will have to comply with General Plan policies and Municipal Code requirements for soil analyses at individual sites.
 Adherence to such requirements will reduce potential impacts associated with geology and soils to less than a significant level.
 No mitigation measures are required.

-a.ii) See response VII.aii. above
+a.ii) See response VII.ai. above.

-a.iii) See response VII.aii. above
+a.iii) See response VII.ai. above.

-a.iv) See response VII.aii.
-Above
+a.iv) See response VII.ai. above.

-See response VII.aii. above
+See response VII.ai. above.

-See response VII.aii. above
+See response VII.ai. above.

-See response VII.aii. above
+See response VII.ai. above.

-See response VII.aii. above
+See response VII.ai. above.

-See response VII.aii.
-Above
+See response VII.ai. above.

 GREENHOUSE GAS EMISSIONS: